Tony Laudadio's Story

 I feel like I have a great attitude and I think that is an absolute must with cancer.
 I have been told that I am inspiring and brave, but honestly I am just trying to be like my role models were to me growing up.
 My grandpa also had 3 daughters, multiple cancers among other health problems, and yet he showed me how to get through adversity trying to make others feel better with a smile and remembering to laugh today because tomorrow is never guaranteed.

-Below- Gemma & Tony at his happy place on the Beach in Lake Tahoe after he completed 18 months of treatment.
+Below- Tony & kids at his happy place on the Beach in Lake Tahoe after he completed 18 months of treatment.

 Finally, I have always loved competition.
 I treat this experience like an adverse competitive situation, which is never something I have shied away from in the past.
 Anybody that knows me, knows that I live for those kind of moments.
 At times, cancer does test my resolve and patience, but I now use such a tough life issue to show my friends and family how to stare down adversity and keep looking forward to better times and thriving with my life.